-We are required by the Companies Act 2006 to present the Reports of the Directors and the Auditor and CCEP's audited accounts for the financial year ended 31 December 2017.
-This is available on http://ir.ccep.com/financial-reports/annual-reports.
+We are required by the Companies Act 2006 to present the Strategic Report and the Reports of the Directors and the Auditor and CCEP's audited accounts for the financial year ended 31 December 2019 to the Meeting.
+These are available at www.cocacolaep.com/financial-reports-and-results/integrated-reports.